-- explain the role of actuary and their work. - explain what are the asset and liabilities of an insurance companies. - differentiate the different type of bonuses. - explain why insurance companies need to keep reserve.
+- CO1: understand the ethic of financial management - CO2: explain the role of actuary and their work. - CO3: explain the Liability and fiscal responsibility of financial manager - CO4: explain what are the asset and liabilities of an insurance companies. - CO5: differentiate the different type of bonuses. - CO6: explain why insurance companies need to keep reserve.